rodrigopimenta10/nexus_automation/README.md

 # Nexus_Automation
 This code makes ingestion and retrieval from NEXUS automatic with custom POST com object.

-The scripts I creaded from scratch:
+The scripts I created from scratch:
 Checked if the software components from vendors were updated and delivered appropriately.
 Checked formatting of XML files, extracted information from XML files and compared to the information extracted from the headers of the MSI binary files.
 Sometimes the name of the software component MSI file and the version header in the MSI file info were both updated appropriately, but the MD5 and SHA1 hash did not change from the previous delivery, indicating that there was no update to the source code.

 Created automated system with PowerShell, Python, and Jenkins, that ran every first minute of every work day hour and uploaded new software components into our binary source control system, our NEXUS repository, automatically.
 Jenkins job triggered email notification to the team upon an exit code of 1, indicating an error.